COMPETITIVE GOVERNANCE

 The purpose of the Commander in Chief (CIC) Sector is to command the military.

-The CIC executive leader must and has the unhampered authority to protect Americans, property, and real estate on American soil from non-American threats.
+The CIC executive leader has the unhampered authority to protect Americans, property, and real estate on American soil from non-American threats.

-The executive leader of any Law Enforcement Sector Board may request, with the consent of 70% of the Law Enforcement Sector Board, help from the CIC Sector for domestic threats.
+The executive leader of any Law Enforcement Sector Board may request, with the consent of 70% of the Law Enforcement Sector Board, assistance from the CIC Sector for domestic threats.

-The CIC Leader only has authorization for utilizing military force outside American borders properly sanctioned by Sector 6.
+The CIC Leader is authorized to use military force outside American borders only when properly sanctioned by Sector 6.

-All CIC commanders must follow the lead of the CIC Sector Board executive leader regarding appropriately authorized actions.
+All CIC commanders must follow the lead of the CIC Sector Board executive leader on appropriately authorized actions.

 Sector 8.
 Military Corporation (MC)